-- Once they are completely cool, cut them into bars.
-Store in the fridge until serving.
+- Once they are completely cool, and then refrigerate before cutting them into bars.
+Store in the refrigerator until ready to serve.

 - Due to the pumpkin in this recipe, the bars should be stored in the refrigerator.

-- The ingredients under pumpkin pie spice in the recipe makes more than what you will need in this recipe.
+- The ingredients under pumpkin pie spice in the recipe make more than what you will need in this recipe.

 - If you use salted butter, leave out the added salt in the recipe.